irmen/Pyro5/Readme.rst

 - @expose and other decorators moved from core to new server module
 - moved metadata search in the name server to a separate yplookup method (instead of using list as well)
 - wire protocol changed: much larger annotations possible (2Gb instead of 64Kb), no more checksumming
+- a proxy doesn't have a thread lock anymore but can't be shared anymore across different threads.
+  A thread is the "owner" of a proxy.
+Another thread can use _pyroClaimOwnership to take over.

 changes done in earlier pyro5 version